Kingdom of Desire

-Kingdom of Desire is the eighth studio album by Toto, released in 1992.
-It is the first album on which guitarist Steve Lukather assumed sole lead vocal duties and the final album to feature drummer Jeff Porcaro, who died during rehearsals for the tour promoting this album.
+Kingdom of Desire is the eighth studio album by Toto, released internationally in September 1992.
+It is the first album on which guitarist Steve Lukather assumed sole lead vocal duties and the final album to feature drummer Jeff Porcaro, who died during rehearsals for the tour promoting this album, and the last album which involved all the Porcaro brothers together (although Steve was featured as a session musician at the time).
 The album was mixed by Bob Clearmountain and dedicated to Jeff in his memory.
+The album was released in May 1993 in the United States.